quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 Note that future versions of QUIC might not have Retry packets, require different information in Retry, or use different packet type indicators.

+### Considerations for Non-Initial Packets

+Initial Packets are especially effective at consuming server resources because they cause the server to create connection state.
+Even when mitigating this load with Retry Packets, the act of validating an Initial Token and sending a Retry Packet is more expensive than the response to a non-Initial packet with an unknown Connection ID: simply dropping it.

+Nevertheless, a Retry Service in Active Mode might desire to shield servers from non-Initial packets that do not correspond to a previously admitted Initial Packet.
+This has a number of considerations.

+* If a Retry Service maintains no per-flow state whatsoever, it cannot distinguish between valid and invalid packets and MUST forward all non-Initial Packets to the server.

+* For QUIC versions the Retry Service does not support and are present on the Allow-List (or absent from the Deny-List), the Retry Service cannot distinguish Initial Packets from other long headers and therefore MUST admit all long headers.

+* If a Retry Service keeps per-flow state, it can identify 4-tuples that have been previously approved, admit non-Initial packets from those flows, and drop all others.
+However, this rule will effectively break Address Migration and NAT Rebinding when in Active Mode, as post-migration packets will arrive with a previously unknown 4-tuple.
+This policy will also break connection attempts using any new QUIC versions that begin connections with a short header.

+* If a Retry Service is integrated with a QUIC-LB compliant load balancer, it can verify that the Destination Connection ID is compliant, and only admit non-Initial packets with compliant DCIDs.
+As the Connection ID encoding is invariant across QUIC versions, the Retry Service can do this for all short headers.

+Nothing in this section prevents Retry Services from making basic syntax correctness checks on packets with QUIC versions that it understands (e.g., enforcing the Initial Packet datagram size minimum in version 1) and dropping packets that are not compliant with the QUIC specification.

 ## No-Shared-State Retry Service